 NASA / SCIENCE PHOTO LIBRARY NASA / SCIENCE PHOTO LIBRARY

 Iraqis in Baghdad woke to the novelty of white flakes drifting to the ground as the city experienced its first snowfall in about 100 years on January 11, 2008, reported the AFP news service.
 Though the snow melted as it hit the ground in Baghdad, it lingered in the mountains in the north and east, where it is more common.
 Snow still covered the desert when the Moderate Resolution Imaging Spectroradiometer (MODIS) flying on NASA's Terra satellite captured this image on the morning of January 12, 2008.
-Compare this infrared and visible light image to the visible light image (BJ4946), which depicts it as the human eye would see it.
+Compare this image of Iraq in visible light, as the human eye would see it to the infrared and visible light version (BJ4945).
 The desert landscape is predominately tan and brown with a web of brown-green vegetation lining the Tigris and Euphrates Rivers.
 The cement-colored city of Baghdad is near the bottom edge of the image.
 The red dot marks the location of a fire or perhaps a gas flare.
-Infrared allows you to distinguish between cloud and snow, since the snow is turquoise, and the clouds are white.

 Model release not required.
 Property release not required.